POSTS

 - Mount the script into the container later by mounting a

-as a volume.
+ConfigMapas a volume.

-configuration for all time for some change
+Instead of altering the Pod configuration for all time for some change

 that only takes affect when the database is initialized, we’ll modify